 Most trade unions allow young people to join at the age of 16, but some accept younger members.

-For information about training schemes for young people, see Government employment schemes.
+For information about training schemes for young people, see the My World of Work website.

 Further information for young people

 For information about the general rights of children and young people, see Young people's rights.